Foster a Child

 The foster family receives a 9-week orientation about many aspects of fostering, as well as ongoing training

 and other educational opportunities.
 A CAS Resource Worker will be assigned to each foster family to offer support during the fostering experience.
 A CAS Children Services Worker will also lend support and guidance to help plan together to meet the child’s needs.
 There is a 24-hour access to emergency CAS support.
 There is also mutual support and networking between foster families.

 Foster families receive daily, non-taxable compensation for the living expenses of each foster child in their home.
 Many other expenses are also covered, such as clothing, medical and dental costs, school supplies, recreation expenses, and transit fares.

-Pride Training Sessions – Fall and Spring Schedule
+Pride Training Sessions – Spring Schedule

 Tuesday Mar.
 27/18 PRIDE Session 1 6:30pm – 9:30pm